On Dirichlet, Poncelet and Abel problems: Introduction

-We will show that the same condition \re{crit} is a criterion of solution uniqueness to within an additive constant of the Neumann problem \be u_{\nu_*}|_{C} =\psi \lab{NNP} \ee for the same equation \re {SE} in the same domain where $u_{\nu_*}$ is a derivative with respect to the conormal $\nu_*$ (statement \ref{DirNeuMom} of s. \ref{DirNeuMo}).
-We will show also that the same condition is a criterion of indeterminacy of a moment problem on the curve $C$ (statement \ref{DirNeuMom} of s. \ref{DirNeuMo}).
-By means of the duality equation-domain we will obtain an equivalent problem \re {DBEEE} in the form of a hyperbolic (in some cases of corresponding Poncelet problem) equation of the fourth order with only two boundary data on characteristics instead four as in the boundary value problem of the Goursat type, where we will have solution uniqueness almost always.
+We will show that the same condition \re{crit} serves as a criterion of solution uniqueness to within an additive constant of the Neumann problem \be u_{\nu_*}|_{C} =\psi \lab{NNP} \ee for the same equation \re {SE} in the same domain where $u_{\nu_*}$ is a derivative with respect to the conormal $\nu_*$ (statement \ref{DirNeuMom} of s. \ref{DirNeuMo}).
+We will also show that the same condition serves as a criterion of indeterminacy of a new moment problem on curve $C$ (statement \ref{DirNeuMom} of s. \ref{DirNeuMo}).
+Through the equation-domain duality we will obtain an equivalent problem \re{DBEEE} in the form of a hyperbolic equation (in certain cases of a corresponding Poncelet problem) of the fourth order with only two boundary data on characteristics instead of four boundary data, as it would be in the boundary value problem of the Goursat type, and like the Goursat type boundary value problems, the solution for our problem is also almost always unique.

-We will have observed some connections with a problem on classical XY-spin chains and a problem from the theory of Toda chain.
-We will have shown an equivalence of considered problems and also we give an interpretation of this criterion in terms of the John mapping.
-About links with some other problems of analysis see \cite{Ves}, \cite {Laz}, \cite {Malyshev}, \cite{SodinYud}.
+We will observe some similarities with a problem of classical $XY$-spin chains and a problem from the theory of the Toda chain.
+We will show an equivalence of the considered problems and also provide an interpretation of this criterion in terms of the John mapping.
+For the links to some other problems of mathematics, see \cite{Ves}, \cite {Laz}, \cite {Malyshev}, \cite{SodinYud}.